Zack Test

-Zachary "Zack" Test (born October 13, 1989) is a retired American rugby union player who played for the United States national rugby sevens team.
+Zachary "Zack" Test (born October 13, 1989) is an American retired rugby union player who played for the United States national rugby sevens team.
 With 143 career tries in the World Rugby Sevens Series, Test led all U.S. players in tries scored until Perry Baker broke his record in early 2018.
-He is the current head coach of the San Diego Legion in Major League Rugby (MLR).
+He is the former head coach of the San Diego Legion of Major League Rugby (MLR).

 Early life and youth rugby

 Test was born in Woodside, California, and lived in Redwood City.
 He is Jewish and went to Ronald C. Wornick Jewish Day School in Foster City.

 He attended Woodside High School, graduating in 2007.
 Test began playing rugby in his freshman year of high school.

 Test began his collegiate career playing American football in 2007 at the University of Oregon as a wide receiver under Mike Bellotti, where he was a preferred walk-on but did not see playing time and red-shirted.
 Test also played rugby for the University of Oregon helping them qualify for the regional playoffs.

 After his freshman year, Test transferred to Loughborough University.

 Test also represented his country with the national under-20 rugby union team.